Exploiting Color Name Space for Salient Object Detection

 \section{Related Work}

-We base the proposed salient object detection model on BMS~\cite{ICCV2013/Zhang} and PLSA-bg~\cite{CVPR2007/Weijer}.
-The key idea of BMS is the surroundedness, which is characterized by a set of boolean maps.
-The authors first convert an input RGB image to the LAB color space, and scale each color channel to the integer range $[0,255]$.
-Subsequently, they choose all three color channels of the LAB output as the input feature maps, and use a set of fixed thresholds to binarize each feature map to boolean maps $B_i$ as follows~\cite{ICCV2013/Zhang}:
+We base the proposed model on BMS~\cite{ICCV2013/Zhang} and PLSA-bg~\cite{CVPR2007/Weijer}.
+The key idea of BMS is the use of the surroundedness cue, which can be characterized by a set of boolean maps.
+The BMS model first converts an input RGB image $I$ to LAB color space, then scales each channel to $[0,255]$.
+Subsequently, BMS chooses each channel as a feature map, and uses a set of fixed thresholds to binarize each feature map to boolean maps $B_i$ as follows~\cite{ICCV2013/Zhang}:

-where $\phi(I)$ is a feature map of the input $I$ with the integer range of values $[0,255]$, and $\theta$ represents a fixed threshold in the same range.
-Based on a Gestalt principle for figure-ground segregation~\cite{1999/Palmer}, BMS then performs some morphological operations including opening and flood-fill on these boolean maps to generate a set of attention maps, in which all the regions connected to the image borders are masked out since they are not surrounded by closed outer contours.
-The final saliency map is simply the average of all the attention maps, followed by a morphological post-processing, including erosion, dilation, and reconstruction.
+where $\phi(I)$ is a feature map of $I$, and $\theta$ represents a fixed threshold.
+Based on a Gestalt principle of figure-ground segregation~\cite{1999/Palmer}, BMS performs several morphological operations to generate a set of attention maps, in which all the regions connected to the image borders are masked out since they are not surrounded by any closed outer contour.
+The final saliency map is simply the average of these attention maps, followed by a morphological post-processing.